 To be “tried by fire” is desirable; while a “baptism in fire” is undesirable!

 Note on 1 Jn 1:8-10.
-This is explained in papers such as “The Gospel”.
+This is explained in meditations such as “The Gospel”.
 There are generally two erroneous teachings related to God’s grace, and they are the following:

 (1) Antinomianism.
 From the Greek άντί (473), anti, meaning against; and νόμος (3551), nŏmŏs, meaning law [of Moses], prescriptive regulation.
 This teaching claims that man cannot be held accountable to any moral law, and that it is only required to believe [with intellectual cognizance] and then can continue doing as he pleases.
 (Try Rom 6:16-23; with 12:9…).
 Remember that Jesus Christ paid for us to be free of sin, not to continue in sin.